Frequently Asked Questions

 What is CITI certification?

 CITI stands for Collaborative Institutional Training Initiative.
-It is a required online course at citiprogram.org on ethics in research.
+It is a required online course on ethics in research at citiprogram.org .

-All SEU researchers conducting human subjects research must complete this course and submit their certificate to the IRB during the application process.
+All SEU student researchers (and their faculty advisors) must complete this course and submit their certificates to the IRB during the IRB application process.
 The IRB will not review any proposals without accompanying CITI certificates.
-See below for more information on CITI.

 How do I sign up for a CITI course?